|Network Working Group||G. Clemm|

 This specification introduces the 'DAV' request header that allows clients to signal compliance to specific WebDAV features.
 It has the same syntax as the response header defined in [RFC2518], section 9.1, but MAY be used with any method.

-Note that clients MUST NOT submit a specific compliance class name in the request header unless the specification defining this compliance class specifically defines it↑ I ↓
+Note that clients MUST NOT submit a specific compliance class name in the request header unless the specification defining this compliance class specifically defines its semantics for clients.

 Note that if a server chooses to vary the result of a request based on values in the "DAV" header, the response either MUST NOT be cacheable or the server MUST mark the response accordingly using the "Vary" header (see [RFC2616], section 14.44).